Updated May 8, 2024

 The platform also provides articles that can help you learn more about investing.
 Its team writes all the articles of expert analysts.

-Motley Fool offers tons of plans and other products.
-But Stock Advisor is its flagship premium plan.
+Motley Fool Stock Advisor is its flagship premium plan.
 This premium subscription provides you with two stock recommendations each month.

-Is Motley Fool's premium subscription worth it?
-Motley Fool's Stock Advisor has outperformed the market by 382% and it costs $199 per year.[2]
+Is Motley Fool's Stock Advisor subscription worth it?
+With an average return of 727% on stock recommendations since inception and a $199 yearly cost,[2] it offers great value.
 At this rate, you'd only need to invest a few thousand dollars a year to make your fee back and more.

 Seeking Alpha vs Motley Fool: Returns